jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 ### Garbage collection
 - **garbage collection** (GC) : a process of "automatically" freeing up (deallocate, unclaim, or release) memory allocated to unused values
-- GC only applies to non-primitive values;  primitives are not subject to GC
+- GC only applies to non-primitive values;  **primitives are not subject to GC**
   - whether or not GC takes place with strings are bigInts is an implementation detail that may change among different implementations of JS
   - (non-primitive) values are eligible for GC when they are no longer needed (referenced) / accessible
     - variables can go "out-of-scope" and still be referenced through closures, arrays, objects, etc.
   - modern JS implementations use *mark-and-sweep* algorithm to determine what to GC (eliminates the referency cycle problem)
   - GC can occur at any time; typically at periodic intervals during a program's lifetime
-  - in modern JS, the programming has no control over GC
+  - in modern JS, the programmer has no control over GC

+- the **"JS runtime"** handles GC

 - stack: sequential memory;  generally primitives (fixed size) are stored here since required memory can be calculated during hoisting (creation phase)
 - heap: "random access" memory - values here require a pointer (stored in the stack) to be accessed